Nickromancer/Nickromancer/README.md

-### 🫠 Software Development Student aspiring to become a full-stack IT wizard. 🪄⚔️
+### 🫠 MSc Game Technology Student aspiring to become a full-stack IT wizard & Game Developer. 🪄⚔️

-🌱 I’m at my 5th semester and currently learning:
+🌱 I’m at my 1th semester and currently learning:
-1. Analysis, Design and Software Architecture (C#)
-2. Digital transformation and business models
-3. Operating Systems and C (C)
-4. Programs as data (F#)
-5. Security 1.
+1. Games & Culture
+2. Game Programming
+3. Making Games

 _Besides studying IT, I also volunteer at several social university organizations.
 I contribute by creating/helping prepare events, managing budgets/accounts, and inspiring other unsure students to participate in the social groups at the IT University of Copenhagen!_